Sklavit/pet_project/apps/streamlit_ds_chat/cloud_coiled_io/README.md

 > Authentication successful 🎉
 > Credentials have been saved at /home/s-nechuiviter/.config/dask/coiled.yaml

-Use `coiled setup gcp` once to setup connection to GCP.
+Use `coiled setup gcp` once to set up connection to GCP.

 Coiled requires that all modules should be `conda` compatible, at least if start from conda environment.
 Or use pip/venv everywhere.